Canada Fly Drive Holidays

 Step 1 - Where and what to see

-A fly drive holiday includes return flights from the UK to Canada, car hire for the length of your holiday and hotels booked each night of your stay.
+A fly-drive Canada holiday includes return flights from the UK to Canada, car hire for the length of your holiday and hotels booked each night of your stay.
 You can browse the tours on our website or speak to our experts to find out which iconic route is right for you.
 Tailor-making your holiday will give you the most flexibility to choose exactly where you want to stay, plus we'll plan your itinerary to take in the sights you're desperate to see.

 Step 2 - Tailoring your choices

-When you call our experts to book, you can tailor your tour to suit you.
+When you call our experts to book, we can tailor your tour to suit you.
 Speak with us and we'll help you figure out driving distances and pick the perfect car and stop-offs for your trip.
 If your driving tour is designed from scratch, we'll help you choose your ideal hotels and the right-sized car from our partner, Avis.
 If you've chosen a pre-packaged holiday, you can upgrade your packaged hotels for extra luxury over the phone.

 Step 3 - All the extras

 Your fly drive isn't about the driving, of course.
 It's about what you'll see along the way.
 Driving at your own pace gives you the freedom to stop where you please and linger a little longer in the places that steal your heart.
 You'll have all the time in the world for unforgettable excursions to really make the most of your holiday.
-From float plane rides to helicopter sightseeing, kayaking to whale watching, we'll book it for you.
+From floatplane rides to helicopter sightseeing, kayaking to whale watching, we'll book it for you.
 Just give us a call to add on some excursions.

 Ready to book?
 Call our experts to get started.